 48. Do we have to include all employees?+

 You do not have to include all employees.
 However, there must be reasonable conduct within the plan.
-This means the plan cannot include solely the owner.
+This means the plan cannot include solely the shareholders.
 That scenario would conflict with the rules of an HSA set forth by CRA.
 It would appear to be a shareholder benefit as opposed to an employee benefit.
 As a result, it is recommended that you include at least one class of full time employees.

 49. Can I choose which employees to cover?+